woefe/ytcc/README.md

 ```

 ## Configuration
-Ytcc searches for a configuration file at following locations:
+Ytcc searches for a configuration file at the following locations:

 1. The file given with `-c` or `--config` options
 2. `~/.ytcc.conf`